liamse/TableViewTutorial/README.md

 });
 ```

 The problem is `alignItems: 'center'` in `container` folder.
-Omit it or change it to `stretch` solve the problem.
+Omit it or change it to `stretch` solves the problem.
 I omit it.